Reuben Samuel

 Reuben Samuel (January 12, 1828 – March 1, 1908) was the stepfather of the American outlaws Frank and Jesse James.
 He was married to the pair's mother, Zerelda James, from 1855 until his death in 1908.

 Early life

 Reuben was the son of Fielding and Louisa Samuel, and was born and raised in Kentucky in 1828.
 He traveled to Cincinnati to attend medical school.
-He was described as a "quiet, passive man".

 The third husband of Frank and Jesse James' mother, Zerelda, Samuel was 27 years old when he married the 30-year-old Zerelda on September 25, 1855.
-He left behind the medical profession upon marrying Zerelda and moved onto a farm, raised tobacco, and supposedly acquired a total of seven slaves by 1860.
+He left behind the medical profession upon marrying Zerelda and moved onto a farm, raised tobacco, and acquired a total of seven slaves by 1860.
 He took on Zerelda's three living children, Frank, Jesse, and Susan, as well as having four more with Zerelda: